 In fact, they found that 46.6% of the conversations about finances require an answer, and only 13.4% get it.
 What does this tell us?

 Financial industries are falling behind in social media marketing despite the growing necessity for it.

-According to the HootSuite's report for Social Media Trends Report for Financial Services, it was only in 2016 when the financial sector started to adopt social media into its marketing strategy.
-With this, trust for the financial brands increased.
-According to Edelman’s 2016 Trust Barometer, trust in the financial services industry is amongst the fast-growing.
-Yet, unsurprisingly, it's still at the bottom of the list among industries analyzed.
+In 2018, HootSuite's experts revealed that it was only in 2016 when the financial sector started to adopt social media into its marketing strategy.
+With this, trust for financial brands increased.
+Yet, unsurprisingly, it is still at the bottom of the list among industries analyzed.